anshing97/cat-or-dog/README.md

 ---

-Get percentage of a height
+Get preference of a height
 ```
-percentage?height=123
+preference?height=123
 ```
 Response:
 ```